-We’re working with the Property Council of Australia and 14 leading property organisations to develop and pilot a new online platform that evaluates against the requirements of the Modern Slavery legislation.
-The platform will streamline the reporting process and allow suppliers to easily share information with property organisations.
+We’re working with the Property Council of Australia and 14 leading property companies to develop and pilot an online platform that evaluates against the requirements of the Modern Slavery legislation.
+The platform will streamline the reporting process and allow suppliers to easily share information with property companies.

-We’re also partnering with our current suppliers to understand, educate and help improve our supply chains, and we’ll be establishing relationships with new suppliers and business partners who can demonstrate fair, equitable and ethical practices.
-We believe socially and environmentally sustainable companies create long-term investment value.
+We also partner with current suppliers to understand, educate and improve our supply chains, and we establish relationships with new suppliers and business partners who can demonstrate fair, equitable and ethical practices.

 Promoting ethical labour

 Our involvement with the platform follows our work as a founding member of the Cleaning Accountability Framework (CAF), a game-changing ethical cleaning certification scheme launched in April 2019.
-ISPT was the first company in Australia to adopt the CAF in all of our cleaning contracts and our properties were among the first to be CAF certified.
+ISPT was the first to adopt the CAF in all our cleaning contracts and our properties were among the first to be CAF certified.
 We’ve committed to certification across all properties that are 100% ISPT owned and operated.

 Hidden in plain sight